Accepting New Clients. Intake appointments in 1-2 weeks. Until I open an in person office, I provide telehealth appointments only.

 Structure: This stage is highly individualized and might involve further exploration of values, spirituality, or community engagement, often in a less intensive therapeutic format or as a maintenance phase.

 At Create Meaning, I provide the above DBT program and can also include a specific focus on reducing or quitting substance use.
 This treatment is ideal for individuals who find themselves using alcohol or drugs to cope with difficult situations, emotional pain, and intense physical sensations.
+This focus of treatment is typically a 4 to 12 month commitment.

 DBT Prolonged Exposure (DBT PE) developed by Dr. Melanie Harned as a specialized therapy that combines the core principles of Dialectical Behavior Therapy with a trauma-focused approach called Prolonged Exposure (PE).
 It's designed to help people who have experienced trauma and are also struggling with intense emotions, self-harm or suicidal thoughts.
 In addition, this treatment can be beneficial for those who have experienced Traumatic Invalidation or who have compulsive behaviors.